w3f/polkadot-wiki/docs/general/polkadot-direction.md

 ### XCM and Accords

+[XCMP](../learn/learn-xcm.md) is the transport layer for delivering XCM messages.
+It gives the transportation method and a secure route but not a framework for binding agreements.

 [XCM](../learn/learn-xcm-transport.md) is a format, a language of intention abstract over functionality common within chains.
 It creates an expressive language of what you intend to do or want to happen.
-There are no guarantees that chains faithfully interpret XCM messages; thus, XCM is not ideal if we are in a trustless environment.

-[XCMP](../learn/learn-xcm.md) is the transport layer for delivering XCM messages.
-It gives the transportation method and a secure route but not a framework for binding agreements.
+XCM messages are transported between different chains using XCMP.
+Ideally, in a fully trustless environment, strong guarantees ensure chains faithfully interpret XCM messages.
+We can have a secure mode of delivering messages that can be interpreted across protocols, but still messages might be misinterpreted.
+These guarantees can be achieved with accords.

 An **Accord** is an _opt-in_ treaty across many chains, where treaty logic cannot be changed or undermined by one or more of those chains, and Polkadot guarantees faithful execution of this logic.